SamuelEspinal/SamuelEspinal/README.md

 - 🌱 I’m currently learning ...
 Machine Learning / AI Development
 - 💞️ I’m looking to collaborate on ...
 Anything and Everything I can
 - 📫 How to reach me ... samuel.espinal1827@gmail.com
 - ⚡ Fun fact: ...
-I am ambidextrious
+I am ambidextrous

 <!---
 SamuelEspinal/SamuelEspinal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.